 The Church and its followers are two different things.
 “The Church” = Catholicism, the Pope and Vatican leaders, and the teachings.
 The Church DOES support me.
 Some of my fellow Catholics may not, but change doesn’t happen over night.
 I may never have the chance to get married in the Catholic Church, but I do know that I am supported and accepted for who I am.
 How do I know?
 Because I choose to believe in a God who judges me on what’s in my heart.

 5. Life will be different, and tough.
 WRONG.
 Life is different, but in every good way possible.
 I’m happier.
-I’m healthier (mentally).
+I’m healthier physically and mentally.
 I’m living life in freedom.
 The only tough thing I’ve faced is realizing that I could have come out sooner!
 But, I wouldn’t change my journey one bit.
 I am who I am today because of the path I traveled on to get here.
 It had its ups and downs, but it gave me strength and insight.

 6. The workplace won’t accept me.
 Some professionals say to separate your work life from your personal life, to not voice your political or religious beliefs, and to not make yourself vulnerable.
 Some work environments may prefer that, but I don’t plan on working anywhere like that.
-I was accepted for who I am before I was even hired, and my coworkers respect me even more for how open I am.
-And guess what.
-I work for SigEp Headquarters.
-That’s right.
-I work for a fraternity and they are 100% supportive.

 7. Family will disown me.
-WRONG!
 In my case, my family already knew.
 They were just waiting for me to be comfortable enough to tell them.
 Every gay man’s fear is that his family will disown them.
 I’m one of the lucky ones.
 My family is even more supportive now than they ever were before.
 Today we don’t fight… as much!
 We all know each other on a more personal and deeper level.
 And it’s because of that that we all share more love and respect for one another.
 Unconditional love has no limits.